-Any of various birds of the family Alcedinidae, characteristically having a crested head, a long stout beak, a short tail, and brilliant coloration. (noun)
+Any of various birds of the suborder Alcedines, having a large head, short tail and brilliant colouration; they feed mostly on fish. (noun)

 Examples of word kingfisher